Kabul International Airport: History

-Kabul Airport was originally built in 1960 by Soviet engineers.
-The airport was locally named Khwaja Rawash Airport.
+Kabul Airport was established during the Kingdom of Amanullah Khan in the 1920s, which housed aircraft of the Afghan Air Force and Afghan Post.
+Its original location was a short distance to the south of the current location, in and around Chaman-e-Hozori.
+The first international flight occurred in 1927 between Kabul and Tashkent, Soviet Union.
+It was modernized in 1960 by Soviet engineers.
+The airport was called Khwaja Rawash Airport because it was built in the area called Khwaja Rawash.
 Foreign tourists began visiting Afghanistan via Kabul Airport.
 This era ended after the 1978 Saur Revolution, especially after the 1979 Soviet invasion.

 The airport was used by the Soviet Army during the Soviet–Afghan War from 1979 to 1989, and by the military forces of the former President of Afghanistan, Mohammad Najibullah.
 Control of the airport switched between different sides during the civil war after 1992.
 By November 1996, the Islamic Emirate of Afghanistan governed by Mullah Muhammad Omar was in possession of the airport, until late 2001 when they fled the city after the U.S. invasion of Afghanistan.
 Due to international sanctions during the Taliban government, the airport was closed in the late 1990s, with very limited international flights.

-Following the U.S. invasion of Afghanistan after the September 11, 2001 attacks, Kabul Airport was bombed by United States and coalition forces.
-After the International Security Assistance Force (ISAF) took over control, the airport began to be developed slowly over the years.
+Following the U.S. invasion of Afghanistan after the September 11 attacks, Kabul Airport was bombed by United States and coalition forces.
+After the ISAF took over control, the airport began to be developed slowly over the years.
 A new radar system was installed in 2005, which was upgraded by the U.S. Federal Aviation Administration in 2010.

 A new $35 million terminal for international flights was inaugurated in November 2008, built with aid from the Japan International Cooperation Agency.
-The then-Afghan President Hamid Karzai attended the inauguration ceremony.
+This terminal has two jetbridges.The then-Afghan President Hamid Karzai attended the inauguration ceremony.
 The new terminal was officially opened to international flights in June 2009.
 The existing terminal has been refurbished and used for domestic flights.

-Passenger movements reached 100,000 per year by 2010 or 300 per day.
+Passenger movements reached 100,000 per year by 2010, or 300 per day.
 In early 2012, the radar system was upgraded to cover Afghanistan's entire air space.

 In October 2014, the National Assembly of Afghanistan proposed naming the airport after former Afghan President Hamid Karzai, a month after his tenure ended, in recognition of his services and contributions to the country's rebuilding.
 This decision was approved by the Cabinet of the new President Ashraf Ghani, which renamed the structure as Hamid Karzai International Airport.

 The North Side Cantonment – Kabul Airport facility was completed and turned over to the United States Armed Forces in October 2008.
 It houses the command facilities for the Afghan Air Force (AAF), and includes housing, administrative, operations, maintenance and recreation facilities.
 The project included two new hangar complexes, a new taxiway and ramps.
 It is the headquarters and main base (1st or 201st Wing) of the Afghan Air Force.
 The first hangar facility was turned over to the AAF in January 2008.
 The second hangar was completed later that year.